 Power Line Clearance

-A safe limit of approach is the minimum safe distance between a person/equipment and a power line that is legislated by The Alberta Electrical Utility Code to protect the public.
-Electicity always tries to move toward the ground through the easiest path.
-It can jump or arc to equipment.
-Observing safe limits will protect you from fire, severe shock, or electrocution.
-For more information, view the safe limits pamphlet.
+A safe limit of approach is the minimum safe distance between a person/equipment and a power line that is legislated by The Alberta Electrical Utility Code.
+Electricity always tries to move toward the ground through the easiest path and it can jump or arc to equipment.
+Observing safe limits will protect you from fire, severe shock or electrocution.
+For more information, view Advice & Tips Safe Limits of Approach .

-To help prevent a contact include the power system in your purchasing of equipment and the planning of the work to be done:
+To help prevent a contact be sure to consider the power system that exists within your work environment when purchasing of equipment and/or planning of the work to be done:

 - Know what work is to be completed